 After an inspection, the septic experts equip you with the knowledge of where the most important parts of your septic system are located.
 This information makes it easier to prepare your yard and, in turn, protect what is found under the ground.
 Preparation including contacting local tree removal or cutting services allows you the peace of mind to know that if a tree goes down, it won’t interfere with your septic service.

 Along the same lines, you may want to ask the service provider to show you where those components are to protect them during any clean-up efforts after the storm.
 Major damage occurs when utility workers and public service employees access areas to repair downed trees or other utilities, and the heavy machinery either damages or destroys components of your system.
 If you know where these components are, you can require the workers to avoid those areas in order to perform their clean up efforts.

 A lack of preparation often leads to a financial burden.
 A crushed or punctured septic line is costly and requires repairs to bring your system back to working normally.
 The cost of a full replacement due to a storm is exponentially higher than the costs related to properly preparing for a hurricane.
 If you also have damage that is caused by clean-up efforts, you may risk bearing the entire burden on your own as lawsuits and other financial recovery efforts are usually measured in years rather than days.

 With septic services in over 16 states, Wind River Environmental is here to protect your home and septic system during hurricane season.

 Our expert technicians are here to keep your septic system safe and running as efficiently as possible.
-Sign up on our website to schedule any services – or call us at 1-800-499-1682 24 hours a day, 7 days a week.
+Sign up on our website to schedule any services – or call us at 1-800-499-1682.
 If you have any questions about keeping your seasonal property’s septic system healthy, don’t hesitate to contact us today!